Italy PM takes aim at migrants, austerity in maiden speech - Journal du Cameroun

 – Summits on horizon –

-Both former premier Silvio Berlusconi’s Forza Italia party — a campaign ally of the League — and the outgoing centre-left Democratic Party have said they will not vote in favour of the new government.
+The alliance between the anti-establishment Five Star Movement and far-right League is expected to win Tuesday’s vote, now underway in the Senate, and Wednesday’s vote in the Chamber of Deputies thanks to the majority the two parties enjoy in both houses.

-But the alliance between the anti-establishment Five Star Movement and far-right League is expected to pass the confidence votes in the Senate on Tuesday and in the lower Chamber of Deputies on Wednesday as the two parties hold a majority in both houses.
+The government is set to win despite both former premier Silvio Berlusconi’s Forza Italia party — a campaign ally of the League — and the outgoing centre-left Democratic Party saying that they will not vote in favour.

 On the 53-year-old prime minister’s agenda in his first weeks in office are a Group of Seven summit in Canada this week and a key EU summit at the end of the month.

 Conte’s low profile has fuelled speculation that he will take a back seat to his two powerful deputies.
-Salvini is to be interior minister in the new cabinet and Di Maio will hold the economic development portfolio.
+Salvini is interior minister and Di Maio holds the economic development portfolio in addition to both being deputy premiers.

 Since being sworn in Conte had limited himself to a Facebook post in which he said that he had spoken with German Chancellor Angela Merkel and French President Emmanuel Macron and would meet the two leaders at the G7 summit.